 When it comes to search engine ranking, who you know (or rather, who your site knows) can make a big difference.
-As such, modern search engines don’t just crawl your content; they look at the links.
+Because of this, modern search engines don’t just crawl your content; they look at the links you have on your pages.
 How many links do you have pointing back to your page?
 How authoritative are those sites?
-To put it simply, the more high-quality content you can get linking back to you, the better chance you’ll have at achieving the kind of search-engine results that will get your site noticed.
+To put it simply, the more high-quality content you can get linking back to you, the better chance you’ll have at achieving the kind of search engine results that will get your site noticed.

 Of course, that may be easier said than done.
-High-authority sites aren’t usually in the business of just handing out anchor-text backlinks to everyone who asks.
+High-authority sites aren’t normally in the business of just handing out anchor-text or SEO backlinks to everyone who asks.

 The good news is there’s a solution.
 We call it BASE.